Table of Contents

 4. Insufficient depth of concrete over rebars

 Lower depth mostly causes the exposure of rebars to moisture absorbed by the concrete.
 This results in corrosion of rebars.

-5. Improperly constructed joints that causes joint spalling
+5. Improperly constructed joints that cause joint spalling

-Improperly constructed joints leads to the weak bond between materials at the joint that causes the spalling of concrete in joints.
+Improperly constructed joints lead to the weak bond between materials at the joint that causes the spalling of concrete in joints.